viafanasyev/ast-builder/README.md

 * src/ : Main project
     * ast.h, ast.cpp : Definition and implementation of AST node, AST building, visualization and TeX conversion functions
+    * ast-optimizers.h, ast-optimizers.cpp : Definition and implementation of AST optimizers
     * tokenizer.h, tokenizer.cpp : Definition and implementation of tokens and tokenizer functions
     * main.cpp : Entry point for the program.